 A House Divided: The Heater Family

 The Heater House stands in the middle of the Cedar Creek Battlefield on the east side of U.S. Route 11, just south of Middletown, in the shadow of the better-known Belle Grove Plantation.
-Originally a 1700's log structure, the house was added on to over time until it became the white clapboard farmhouse that remains today.
+The house, originally a 1700's log structure, was added to over time until it became the white clapboard farmhouse that remains today.
 It was owned during the Civil War by Solomon and Caroline Heater, and for them and their three sons, it really was "a house divided."

 The property on which the Heater House stands was part of a 40,000-acre tract given to Joist Hite.
-He parceled off a 760-acre section that he sold to fellow pioneer James Hoge, who built an outside kitchen, barn, springhouse, cider mill and press, granary and stables on the property, which was referred to then as Cedar Grove Farm.
+He parceled off a 760-acre section that he sold to fellow pioneer James Hoge.
+Hoge then built an outside kitchen, barn, springhouse, cider mill and press, granary and stables on the property, which was referred to as Cedar Grove Farm.
 When Hoge died, his will transferred the property to his son, Solomon Hoge.
 The will mentioned a "big house," most likely the present-day Heater House.

 In 1819, Solomon Hoge sold 274 acres of Cedar Grove, including the portion containing the house, to Dr. Cornelius Baldwin, Jr., of Winchester for $15,000.
-Dr. Baldwin's wife, Nelly C. Hite Baldwin, was the eldest daughter of Isaac Hite, Jr., the builder of Belle Grove, the large limestone manor house that overshadows the Heater House and sits on part of the original 40,000-acre Joist Hite property.
+Dr. Baldwin's wife, Nelly C. Hite Baldwin, was the eldest daughter of Isaac Hite, Jr., who built Belle Grove, the large limestone manor house that overshadows the Heater House and sits on part of the original 40,000-acre Joist Hite property.
 Nelly was born in Belle Grove.

 The Baldwins had seven children.
-By 1830 both parents had died, leaving orphans ranging in age from seven to 20 years old.
+By 1830, both parents had died, leaving orphans ranging in age from seven to 20 years old.
 One of Nelly's many sisters, Rebecca G. Hite, moved from Belle Grove to the Heater House to care for the children.
-In 1843 the property was sold to Solomon Heater and his wife for a down payment of $2,500.
+In 1843, the property was sold to Solomon Heater and his wife with a down payment of $2,500.
 Over the next few years, the Heaters paid off each orphan for his or her share of the farm for a total of roughly $9,735.

 Slavery and Secession

-Like the majority of families in the Shenandoah Valley, the Heater's relatively small family farm produced wheat, corn, apples, and goods from a modest heard of dairy cows.
+Like most families in the Shenandoah Valley, the Heater's relatively small family farm produced wheat, corn, apples, and goods from a modest herd of dairy cows.
 Unlike the next-door Belle Grove with its thousands of acres, or the large, labor intensive cotton plantations in eastern Virginia, the Heater farm had no need for slave labor.